cisagov/trustymail/README.md

                               (/etc/resolv.conf) is used.
 Note that
                               the host's DNS configuration is not used at all if this option is used.
+  --psl-filename=FILENAME     The name of the file where the public suffix list
+                              (PSL) cache will be saved.
+If set to the name of an existing file then that file will be used as the PSL.
+If not present then the PSL cache will be saved to a file in the current directory called public_suffix_list.dat.
+  --psl-read-only             If present, then the public suffix list (PSL)
+                              cache will be read but never overwritten.
+This is useful when running in AWS Lambda, for instance, where the local filesystem is read-only.
 ```

 ## What's Checked?